psampaz/slice/README.md

 The minimum requirements to accept a pull are the following:

 - Use only functions.
-This is a function based library so struct based operations will not be accepted in order to preserve simplicity and consistency
+This is a function based library so struct based operations will not be accepted, in order to preserve simplicity and consistency
 - 100% code coverage
 - Pass golangci checks
 - Precise documentation of each function